Phoenix mandates wearing masks amid surge of virus cases

 Ducey reversed himself Wednesday and allowed counties and municipalities to mandate use of face masks in public to slow spread of the coronavirus.
 He rejected calls for a statewide requirement.

 As of Friday, multiple cities across the state from Tucson to Flagstaff announced their own mandates for people to wear masks in public.
 Among others that will require face coverings are Casa Grande, Mesa and Gilbert.
-But cities like Kingman and Prescott are declining such measures.
+Pima County supervisors approved an ordinance requiring anyone 5 or older to wear a mask in public throughout the county.
+The vote means towns or cities surrounding Tucson must abide by the county rule.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death. ___